Scalar neutrino dark matter in BLMSSM: numerical results

 At this point, the lightest scalar neutrino mass is 350GeV, and the other scalar neutrinos' masses are all larger than 1TeV.
-The lightest scalar lepton mass is around 1073GeV, at the same time the masses of heavier scalar leptons are at several TeV order.
+Besides, the lightest scalar lepton mass is around 1073GeV, and the masses of heavier scalar leptons are at several TeV order.
 The heavy CP-even higgs mass is about 1TeV.
 The masses of neutralinos are in the region $768\sim1033$ GeV.
 The two mass eigenstates of charginos are 1021GeV and 781GeV.
-Therefore, the lightest scalar neutrino is indeed the lightest supersymmetric particle(LSP) in this condition.
-Considering the above particles' masses, the resonance effect can not take place, because the exchanged particle in S channel is not near $2\times350=700$GeV.
+Therefore, the lightest scalar neutrino is indeed the LSP in this condition.
+Considering the masses of above particles, the resonance effect can not take place, because the exchanged particle in S channel is not near $2\times350=700$GeV.

 Then we study how these variables affect the results. $\tau_{ii}$ are the diagonal elements in the scalar lepton mass squared matrix, which can influence the scalar lepton masses.
 Similarly, $\rho_{ii}$ are the diagonal elements of the scalar neutrino mass squared matrix.
 The non-diagonal elements of the scalar lepton mass squared matrix include the parameters $\xi_{ii}$ and $\epsilon_{ii}$.
 In the whole, $\tau_{ii}$, $\rho_{ii}$, $\xi_{ii}$ and $\epsilon_{ii}$ give effects to the scalar leptons (scalar neutrinos) masses and mixing.
 Therefore, the relic density are influenced by these parameters.